 <ul class="inline-list">标题1标题2标题3</ul>

-This highly compressed usage is usually considered only in very special layout requirements or performance optimization (reducing file size) scenarios.
+This extremely compressed usage is usually only considered in very special layout requirements or performance optimization (reducing file size) scenarios.

 Considerations in practice

-MasterremoveThe use of tags can make us more skillful in AnQiCMS template development
+MasterremoveThe use of tags allows us to be more proficient in AnQiCMS template development